How Clean is NYC Tap Water?

 Where is NYC Tap Water Sourced?

-Most people in the city don’t know that their tap water is sourced upstate in the Catskill Delaware & Croton watersheds 125 miles away.
-These two watersheds provide about 90% of the city’s water supply.
-Our water system taps into more than a dozen reservoirs and lakes around these areas.
+These water systems tap into more than a dozen reservoirs and lakes around these areas.
 The Pepacton Reservoir in Delaware County is the largest, holding more than 140 billion gallons of water.
 The second-largest is the Ashokan Reservoir in Ulster County, which contains more than 125 billion gallons.

-Thanks to the tireless efforts by a police force, illegal dumping is strictly enforced, which helps protect the conduits that bring the water to the city.
+Thanks to the tireless efforts by police, illegal dumping is strictly enforced, which helps protect the conduits that bring the water to the city.
 Water from these large lakes and reservoirs is brought to New York City through the New Croton, Delaware, and Catskill Aqueducts and is then housed in the Kensico and Hillview reservoir in Westchester County.
 From there, our tap water flows into the five boroughs.

 How Clean is the Tap Water?

 New York City tap water has famously earned the title of being the “champagne of water”.
 However, questions about its cleanliness still linger.

 NYC is one of five major U.S. cities that doesn’t require a water filtration system for tap water.
 With that said, it does undergo more than 600,000 tests per year and is tested for more than 250 variables and pollutants.

 Curious to know the results?
 They might just surprise you…